Frequently Asked Questions

 What is the Crisis Stabilization Unit?

-The David Lawrence Centers Crisis Stabilization Unit (CSU) is a 28-bed Inpatient Psychiatric Facility with a 24-bed adult unit and a separate 4-bed children’s unit.
+DLC’s Crisis Stabilization Unit (CSU) is a 30-bed unit with an 11-bed children’s unit.
 The Crisis Unit is dedicated to helping individuals and families in their time of need to deal with crisis situations in a safe, supportive, and healthy manner.

 Where are the children served and hospitalized?